 An audio system is said to be psychoacustically lowlatency when the full chain latency it introduces is less than 2 ms.

-These are not official definitions.
+These are not official definitions, and do not reflect psychoacoustic evidence on latency perception (which appears to be scarce, an example is reviewed in Part 3).
 However, those are effective in my experience and seem to make sense to me.
 A pyschoacustically lowlatency system is preferable and it would be the ultimate lowlatency system: it makes sure that a delay cannot be heard.
-However, for practical purposes, 7 ms are ok.
+However, for practical purposes, 7 ms are OK.
 To be noted that I used full chain latency.
 This is the latency measured between the instant the signal enters the input(s) of the audio system and the one at which it exits the output(s).
-This, for computer audio systems, cannot be calculated a priori as it involves time lags that can be known (like the ones introduced by the operating system and programs) and other that cannot be known without a freaking huge effort, like the time the converters of the sound-card need to convert the signals or other lags required on the hardware-firmware level.
+This, for computer audio systems, cannot be calculated a priori as it involves time lags that can be known (like the ones introduced by the operating system and DSP buffering) and other that cannot be known without a freaking huge effort, like the time the converters of the sound-card need to convert the signals or other lags required on the hardware-firmware level.
 It is much easier to measure this time-lapse indeed.
 A technique is showed in a linked article at the end of the post.

 - Latency is important only when the output must be supplied quickly, without noticeable lags.

 - The human hearing system (made of all the systems from the outer ear all the way up to the parts of the brain involved in creating the perception of sound) have a temporal resolution of 2 ms.